codebar/tutorials/general/setup/how-to-use-discord.md

 ---
 # How to use Discord for codebar

 First of all, in case you missed it, you can find the invitation link to codebar's Discord server on your workshop invitation page.
-It should be available if you have succesfuly managed to secure a spot to the workshop.
+It should be available if you have succesfully managed to secure a spot to the workshop.

-After accepting the invitation, we suggest that you [download the Discord desktop app](https://discordapp.com/download).
+After accepting the invitation, you should [download the Discord desktop app](https://discordapp.com/download).
 Even though Discord works well in the browser, it does not support video streaming which is an important aspect of the workshops and why you need the desktop client installed on your machine.

 When you open the Discord app it should look similar to the screenshot below: